Tweets by @MissioTheology

 Upcoming UK Seminars 2016:

 Elizabeth Joy, from Churches Together in England, will be giving a seminar in Lambeth Palace, London on 11th October and in Durham on 2nd November.
-The title is to be confirmed.
+The title of the lecture is ''This is my body and this is my blood': Implications for Mission Theology'.

 Lydia Mwaniki, Director of Theology for the All Africa Council of Churches, will be giving a seminar in Durham on 23rd November and in Lambeth Palace, London on 24th November.
-The title is to be confirmed.
+The title of the lecture is 'Gender and Sustainable Development in Africa'.

 Rev. Dr. Ruomin Liu